williamdenton/awslocalmetadata/README.md

 # AWS Local Metadata Server
 A simple server that emulates running in EC2/Lambda that supplies credentials to aws clients in your code

-Requires aws-vault to be in the path
+Runs on [dotnet core](https://www.microsoft.com/net/core) and requires [aws-vault](https://github.com/99designs/aws-vault) to manage the AWS secrets

 ## Setup
-On windows the IP address needs to exist before kestrel can bind to it:
+On windows the IP address needs to exist before kestrel can bind to it (needs to be run with an elevated console - aka Run as Administrator):
 ```
 netsh interface ipv4 add address "Loopback Pseudo-Interface 1" 169.254.169.254 255.255.0.0
 ```